borntofrappe/ticker/README.md

 A trivial counter app.

+## Feature

+Press one of two buttons to update a counter in the [0-999] range.

+## App preferences

+- save the counter as the app is terminated

+- reduce the duration of the initial animation

+- add color from a few options

+## Counter preferences

+Change the number of columns and the counter's range.

-## demos
+## Development

+> for posterity's sake

+This project has been developed starting from the static assets in the `res` folder, with the contribution of small, independent projects in the `demo` sub-directory.

 ### wheel

-As the user presses the buttons in the bottom section of the home screen the goal is to have numbers scroll vertically to update the current count.
-In the application I intend to implement the scrolling feature with a `ListWheelScrollView` and a dedicated controller, but the demo works to show how the widget and its two required properties operate. `itemExtent` explains the height devoted to the individual items, `children` provides the list of widgets to show one above the other.
+> display numbers in the 0-9 range one above the other

+Use `ListWheelScrollView` specifying the two required properties:

+1. `itemExtent` , the height devoted to the individual items

+2. `children`, the list of widgets to show one above the other

-In terms of appearance show the individual items in a squared container — through `AspectRatio`, and with a solid border — although ultimately the border is meant to highlight only the center value.
+For the individual item show the numbers in a squared container — through `AspectRatio`, and with a solid border — although ultimately the border is meant to highlight only the center value.

 ### wheels

-To consider numbers beyond the unit column add multiple wheels side by side.
-The demo highlights an issue with the choice of using a hard-coded value for the `itemExtent` property: in the moment the screen's width is not able to fit all the squared containers the aspect ratio is compromised to have the height of the items preserved.
+> display multiple wheels side by side

+In the moment the screen's width is not able to fit all the squared containers the aspect ratio is compromised to have the height of the items preserved.

-One way to fix this issue is with `LayoutBuilder`.
-The widget provides box constraints and most importantly the maximum width and height.
+Use `LayoutBuilder` to retrieve box constraints and most importantly the maximum width and height.
 Use the minimum between the two together with a hard-coded default value to compute the item extent.

 ### window

-As prefaced in the demo devoted to a single wheel the goal is to show a solid border only around the center item.
-One solution is to have a `Stack` widget with two overlapping wheels.
+> only show the center item in a frame

+Use a `Stack` widget with two overlapping wheels.
 In one wheel add the digits, in the other wheel add a single item to create the outline.

-Wrap this last widget in `ExcludeSemantics` given the purely decorative reasoning behind the component.

 _Please note:_ in the demo the wheel for the border precedes the one dedicated to the numbers, to preserve the scrolling.
 This means the border is actually behind the digits.
 In the moment you disable physics scrolling and manage the wheel with a controller it is reasonable to swap the two widgets.

+_Please also note:_ in the final application the layout was updated to use the list wheel widget only for the numbers.
+Knowing the size of the items, through `itemExtent`, it is enough to use a `Container` with a fixed size.

 ### wheel_change_notifier

+> manually update the wheel

-As prefaced in the demo devoted to a single wheel the goal is to update the wheels with two separate buttons.
-It is possible to create a single giant widget which renders the wheel _and_ button in the same `build` method, managing the logic for both, but it is ultimately helpful to break the application into multiple widgets.
-In this instance the change notifier helps to update the interface from the separate location.
+It is possible to create a single giant widget which renders the wheel _and_ button in the same `build` method, managing the logic for both.
+Ultimately, however, I chose to break the application into multiple widgets.

+Use an instance of change notifier to update the interface from the separate location.

-### infinite_wheel
+### wheel_closed

-The wheels are ultimately managed with a controller.
-The demo shows how to implement the wheel always showing numbers in a given range — 0 to 9 — in two possible ways:
+> create a closed wheel looping numbers in the 0-9 range

+Create a closed wheel in one of two ways:

 1. with a looping wheel relying on the `ListWheelChildLoopingListDelegate` widget

 2. with a regular wheel with one more item than necessary.
-Since the application is managed with a controller the idea is to immediately jump to either end of the list before animation.
+Since the application is ultimately managed with a controller, then, immediately jump to either end of the list before updating the wheel

 I ultimately prefer the second option since the index in the scrolling widget is then limited to a given range.
 In the first instance the index might become exceedingly small or large as the wheel continues producing items in a given direction.

-With this in mind the application is meant to show higher numbers above lower values.
-One way to achieve the desired layout is by:
+### wheel_reversed

+> show larger numbers above smaller ones

+From the regular wheel:

-1. reversing the list describing the digits
+1. reverse the list describing the digits

-2. swapping the direction for the controller
+2. swap the direction in the controller

 The added difficulty comes in the form of the index referring to the selected item.
 As the wheel moves upwards, toward greater values as it were, the index becomes smaller.